pschachte/wybe/WYBE.md

 as specified, or instead they can *fail*, in which case they do not produce their usual output(s), leaving all variables and resources as they were before the test began.
-Functions
-that may fail to produce a result are also known as *partial* functions.
+Functions that may fail to produce a result for some inputs are also known as *partial* functions.

 Test procedures and functions must be explicitly declared by inserting the modifier `test`, enclosed within curly braces, after the `def` keyword.